imor/mini-lsm/mini-lsm-book/src/week1-02-merge-iterator.md

 src/iterators/merge_iterator.rs
 ```

-Now that you have multiple memtables and you will create multiple memtable iterators.
+Now that you have multiple memtables, you will create multiple memtable iterators.
 You will need to merge the results from the memtables and return the latest version of each key to the user.

 `MergeIterator` maintains a binary heap internally.
 Consider the challenge of merging `n` sorted sequences (our iterators) into a single sorted output; a binary heap is a natural fit here, as it efficiently helps identify which sequence currently holds the overall smallest element.
-You'll see that the ordering of the binary heap is such that the iterator with the lowest head key value is first.
-When multiple iterators have the same head key value, the newest one is first.
-Note that you will need to handle errors (i.e., when an iterator is not valid) and ensure that the latest version of a key-value pair comes out.
+You'll see that the ordering of the binary heap is such that the iterator with the lowest head key value comes first.
+When multiple iterators have the same head key value, the newest one comes first.
+Note that you will need to handle errors (such as when an iterator is not valid) and ensure that the latest version of a key-value pair comes out.

 For example, if we have the following data: